Fast & Furious 6: Development

 On June 24, 2011, Universal Pictures announced that the anticipated sequel was scheduled for release on May 24, 2013.
 Moritz and Diesel returned as producers and Lin returned to direct.
 In an interview with Boxoffice, Lin revealed that he had, after discussions with Diesel, storyboarded, previsualized and edited a twelve-minute finale for Fast Six before filming was completed on Fast Five.
 Lin said he shot the footage as he was unsure at the time if there would be a sequel or if he would be able to direct it, but he wanted to have input on how any sequel would end.
-On October 21, 2011, the Los Angeles Times reported that Universal was considering filming two sequels—Fast Six and Fast Seven (2015)—back to back with a single story running through both films; both written by Morgan and directed by Lin.
+On October 21, 2011, the Los Angeles Times reported that Universal was considering filming two sequels—Fast Six and Fast Seven—back to back with a single story running through both films; both written by Morgan and directed by Lin.
 On December 20, 2011, Diesel stated that Fast Six would be split into two parts, with writing for the two films occurring simultaneously.
 On the decision, Diesel said:

 We have to pay off this story, we have to service all of these character relationships, and when we started mapping all that out it just went beyond 110 pages ...
 The studio said, 'You can't fit all that story in one damn movie!'

 On April 23, 2012, it was announced that mixed martial arts fighter Gina Carano was in negotiations to play a member of Hobbs's team.
 On May 1, 2012, Michelle Rodriguez was confirmed to be reprising her role as Letty Ortiz, and it was announced that Welsh actor Luke Evans had been offered a role as a villain.
 Evans was confirmed to join the cast on May 9, 2012, portraying the leader of a heist gang.
+Jason Statham was offered a villain role in the film, but he declined as he felt it wasn't right for him.
 On July 27, 2012, Joe Taslim was confirmed to appear as a villain, Jah.
 On February 15, 2012, Johnson confirmed that Fast Six would begin filming in May 2012, with some of the production to take place in the United Kingdom and Germany.
 Johnson stated that the two intended sequels would no longer be filmed simultaneously because of weather issues in filming locations, and that production on Fast Seven would only begin after the completion of Fast Six.
 However, filming did not officially begin until July 30, 2012.
 In February 2013, it was confirmed that the film would be titled Fast & Furious 6.